 Historic tracks lead us on a rail tour through the heartland of great American music - from Nashville, home of Country Music, to the Blues, Soul and Rock 'n' Roll of Memphis and the jazz of New Orleans.… see more

 Lookout Mountain played an important part in the American Civil War, as it was where the Union forces suffered one of their greatest defeats.
 So, by the late 19th century, Lookout Mountain had become a popular attraction for tourists, but it took a long time to ascend - horse drawn buggies were the quickest option, and they took about four hours.

 Due to the tremendous scenery it passes, the railway is sometimes referred to as "America's most amazing mile".
-The line is also loved by railway enthusiasts as in places it reaches an incline of 72.7% - making in the steepest passenger railway in the world.
+The line is also loved by railway enthusiasts as in places it reaches an incline of 72.7% - making it one of the steepest passenger railways in the world.